SunritHazra/VX-Solenoid-Engine/README.md

 The entire mechanical system is designed in CAD, with structural components intended for **3D printing and CNC machining**, while control electronics are built around an **ESP32 microcontroller** and **IR position sensing**.

 Note: There is no assembly guide yet.
-It wll be added after the project is approved, and then it is made.
+It will be added after the project is approved, and then it is made.
 ---

 # Project Overview